v

 How we can help

 Are you currently using accounting software?
-Under MTD, businesses will be required to keep digital accounting records.
-We can assist you in ensuring that your existing software is MTD compatible and advise you on the most appropriate online applications for your business needs.
+We can check whether your existing software is MTD-compatible and advise on the most appropriate package for your business.

-Spreadsheets are accepted as digital records for MTD purposes.
-You may wish to consider adopting accounting software instead but if you continue to use spreadsheets we can upload the data using our MTD software and report your results quarterly to HMRC.
+Spreadsheets are still accepted as digital records for MTD purposes, provided they're linked to bridging software that can file directly with HMRC.
+If you continue to use spreadsheets we can upload the data using MTD-compatible software and report your results quarterly to HMRC.

 Who's in?